kasemir/org.csstudio.display.builder/Readme.md

 5. In the Navigator, open the `Display Builder/01_main.bob` file in the editor, look around, press the green `Execute` button in the toolbar.
 6. In the Navigator, right-click on some folder and invoke `New/Other..`, `Display Editor/New Display` to create your first own display.

+You should install the "Liberation" fonts from https://fedorahosted.org/liberation-fonts which are used by the examples.
+Mac OS X: Double-click each *.ttf to preview, then click "Install Font".

 Development Details